Samsung/tizen-docs/docs/application/web/guides/notification/notification.md

 4. To post the notification, use the `post()` method of the `NotificationManager` interface.
 If the progress value is set, the progress bar is displayed in the notification.
 The progress value can change the amount of progress as it moves forward or backward.

-   The application must keep the progress value for its job, because the saved value in the notification status tray can be different (rounded) from the exact progress value.
+   The application must keep the progress value for its job, because the saved value in the notification panel can be different (rounded) from the exact progress value.

    ```
    tizen.notification.post(notification);